Vibe coding leaves me with a very sour taste

 It didn’t actually work

 "‘it mostly worked’ is just a more nuanced way of saying ‘it didn’t work’.
-Apparently the author did eventually get something working, but it is false to say that the LLMs produced a working project." – flax
+Apparently the author did eventually get something working, but it is false to say that the LLMs produced a working project."flax

-When I added “it mostly worked” to the title, my intended meaning was “yeah it worked, but I had to do a lot of hand-holding” (in terms of using LLMs to generate C code) and “it passes the tests but I cannot tell if the code has memory leaks” (in terms of the generated C code quality).
+• “it passes the tests but I cannot tell if the code has memory leaks” (in terms of the generated code quality).

 But clearly, it didn’t actually work, when you consider that the generated C code does more than I wanted it to: memory leaks.

-That made me pretty sure that releasing vibe-coded C code to the wild had been a terrible idea–especially given that the whole exercise had been unnecessary to begin with.
+That made me pretty sure that releasing vibe-coded C to the wild had been a terrible idea–especially given that the whole exercise had been unnecessary to begin with.

 I should have used Rust or Zig

 “Why C instead of Rust or Zig?
 Rustler and Zigler exist.
-I feel like a Vibecoded NIF in C is the absolute last thing I would want to expose the BEAM to.” – weatherlight
+I feel like a Vibecoded NIF in C is the absolute last thing I would want to expose the BEAM to.”weatherlight

-and a Makefile to compile SQLite’s amalgamated C source.
-I also never programmed in Rust or Zig, though I had been reading the Tigerbeetle
+Well, I had to start somewhere, and that was the familiar Exqlite and its use of elixir_make and a Makefile to compile SQLite’s amalgamated C source.
+I also never programmed in Rust or Zig before, though I had been reading the Tigerbeetle articles as part of my (abandoned) tbapi REST API for it in Go many months ago, and I was seriously impressed by Zig.

 As for Rust, I only know it as a (in-)famously difficult programming language with a very opinionated fanbase.
 However, since Rust is now part of the Linux kernel , it must have some merit.